 Cream and margarine are some unhealthy sources of fat, which are liberally used in our day-to-day lives.
 Frequent consumption of such products increases the risk of obesity, dyslipidemia, diabetes and heart diseases.

 Using the right quality and quantity of oil plays an important role in weight loss.
-Coconut oil, unrefined rice bran oil, olive oil, avocado oil and cold press red palm oil are good cooking oil options.
+Coconut oil, olive oil and avocado oil are good cooking oil options.

 Daily recommended oil intake is 3-4 teaspoons per day.
 (7)

 Best Suitable Foods – Include in Your Regular Diet

 |Fruits||Fruits with high water content and fewer calories such as 1 orange, sweet lime, kiwi, elaichi banana, apple, pear and other similar sized fruits; 1 slice of watermelon, papaya, and pineapple; 1 small cup of grapes, strawberries, and cherries; 1/2 avocado or grapefruit|